Issues

 The Menace of Globalism: Merwin K. Hart and Nationalist Conservatism, 1930–1960

-This newly published article examines the pivotal role of Merwin K. Hart in shaping American conservatism in the mid-20th century.
+This newly published article examines the role of Merwin K. Hart in shaping American conservatism in the mid-20th century.
 Through meticulous research, the article reveals how Hart, an operative and propagandist, significantly influenced the postwar conservative movement with his blend of nativism, antisemitism, anti-interventionism, and economic libertarianism.
 King's College (Cambridge) PhD candidate Alex McPhee-Browne critically analyzes Hart's organization, the New York State Economic Council, later the National Economic Council, illuminating its essential role in disseminating conservative ideologies during an era of liberal dominance.

 This inaugural issue features the work of leading scholars who have examined right-wing politics across multiple regions worldwide.
 The issue contains full-length academic articles, essays, and a book review.